Galahadagent/Galahadagent/README.md

 - 👋 Hi, I’m @Galahadagent
 - 👀 I’m interested in games,technology,space , space science,rocket science etc. Well sometimes I spend my time on drawing on phone 😅 -> here's the latest one ![1000037500](https://github.com/Galahadagent/Galahadagent/assets/161305918/75e6dfca-be8f-41b9-84ed-65998ba5b84b)

- for more information about my drawings check out " https://github.com/Galahadagent/Sketch-Repository "
+ for more information about my drawings check out [My Sketch repo](https://github.com/Galahadagent/Sketch-Repository)

+ for more information about my projects in mindustry check out [My projects in mindustry](https://github.com/Galahadagent/My-projects-in-mindustry)

+ for more information about my Java codings check out [My Java repo](https://github.com/Galahadagent/Java-coding)

+ and if you still want more information about me just find it out by yourself.

 - 🌱 I’m currently learning about the game Mindustry {Developer: Anuken (for more information about the game Mindustry check out " mindustrygame.github.io " or " https://mindustrygame.github.io/ ")} and also I learn about GitHub but not in real life 💀.
 - 💞️ I’m looking to collaborate on ...